Perfectly Soft, Chewy, and Crinkly Ginger Molasses Cookies

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-These ginger molasses cookies are perfectly soft, chewy, and loaded with spices like ginger, cinnamon, and cloves.
+This ginger molasses cookie recipe results in perfectly soft, chewy, cookies that are loaded with spices like ginger, cinnamon, and cloves.
 They also have that perfect crinkle on top!

 Ginger Molasses Cookies